Thursday, April 22, 2021 - 1:00 – 2:00 PM CT

 Patti Bani, Chief Culture Officer, Capital Credit Union

 Jasiel Legon, SVP Chief Talent Officer, GTE Financial - Moderator

 Todd Marksberry, President & CEO, Canvas Credit Union

-Tansley Stearns, Chief Marketing & Strategy Officer, Canvas Credit Union
+Tansley Stearns, Chief People & Strategy Officer, Canvas Credit Union

 Let’s start off by agreeing that our beliefs, ideals, principles, attitudes, goals and values form our credit union culture.
 The culture of our workplace controls the way employees behave with co-workers and our members.
 Your credit union culture is comprised of the important intangibles that dictate how our team operates and does business.
 In a lot of ways, our credit union culture becomes part of our organization’s identity within our community, so it’s important to get it right.
 Employees make hundreds of decisions on their own every day, and culture is the guide.
 Culture helps your employees feel connected, belonging to a work environment where their ideas are valued, and their voice is heard.
 It builds trust in your credit union, which in turn will make them strive to give more.
 Hear from a panel of CU Executives as they share their experiences and recommendations on how they have been successful.

 Bringing Organizational Data & Analytics to Life in HR – for Advanced Analytics

 Scott Pollak, Partner, PwC

 While HR data and metrics with basic slicing and dicing have been around for a long time, people analytics cases using advanced statistical techniques are still quite a new phenomenon and only a handful of organizations actually conduct these kinds of analyses on people data.
 This session is focused on those who already have organized data and dashboards and are looking for more insights into analytics including touching on predictive analytics.